sisoe24/vimdcc/README.md

 This is a list of the most important issues that I am aware of and not a complete list of all the bugs or of all the missing features.

-Nuke only:
-  - To execute the code in the console while in Normal mode, you have to press `Ctrl+r` instead of `Enter`.

 General:
 - Deleting a character with `x`, `X`, `s` does not add the deleted character to the register.
 - If you press a key that doesn't correspond to any command, it won't execute anything and will wait for the next key.
 This can result in a pile-up of invalid keys that will never be resolved.
 To clear the stack and start fresh, just press the `Esc` key.